ARU-life-sciences/reputils/README.md

 ### HTML overview

 Combines all of the other functions so far into a single HTML document.
 See the `/examples` folder for an example.
+To see it in action, go <a href="https://htmlpreview.github.io/?https://github.com/tolkit/reputils/blob/main/examples/example.html"><b>here</b></a>.

 ```
 reputils-html